Cranberry Lake, New York

 Cranberry Lake is a hamlet in the eastern part of the Town of Clifton, in St. Lawrence County, New York, United States.
 It lies along New York State Route 3 on the north shore of Cranberry Lake.
 The population was 200 at the 2010 census, which lists the community as a census-designated place.

-Cranberry Lake, despite being one of the largest lakes in the Adirondacks, has mostly been preserved, because most of the land is owned by the state of New York.
-Cranberry Lake has many ponds and mountains with extensive hiking trails, such as the Cranberry Lake 50, a 50-mile hike around the Lake.
+Cranberry Lake is the 3rd largest lake in the Adirondack Park and its surrounding land is primarily undeveloped and state owned.
+The Cranberry Lake area has many ponds, streams, and mountains with extensive trails, such as the Cranberry Lake 50, a 50-mile hiking trail around the Lake.

+There is one remaining historic building in Cranberry Lake, the Presbyterian Church, built in 1897, that has been restored to a community gathering location in the center of town.

 Geography

 Cranberry Lake is located at 44°13′21″N 074°50′11″W (44.2225615, -74.8362986) and its elevation is 1489 ft.

-According to the 2010 United States Census, the CDP has a total area of 19.713 sqmi, of which 19.437 sqmi is land and 0.276 sqmi is water.
+According to the 2010 United States census, the CDP has a total area of 19.713 sqmi, of which 19.437 sqmi is land and 0.276 sqmi is water.

 Demographics

+Education

+The census-designated place is in the Clifton-Fine Central School District.